Health Insurance Quotes

 A recent HealthPocket study showed a great variation in deductibles of the different tiers of plans available on and off exchanges.
 When deciding on a plan, you have to consider not only the monthly premiums but also the deductibles, Coleman says.
 If you use a lot of health services and choose a plan with lower monthly premiums but a high deductible, you could end up paying much more out of pocket than you planned.

 "When you are comparing plans on and off the exchanges, you have to sweat the details," he says.
-Looks closely at deductibles and premiums.

 Drug coverage is yet another variable.
 You may find you have more options when it comes to drug coverage if you shop off-exchange.
 Like provider networks, health plans can limit the drugs that are covered, or reimburse more for generics than brand-names, or reimburse more for drugs you buy mail-order than from your local pharmacy.